Engine sludge, forms as engine oil oxidizes and breaks down; leaving behind deposits recognized as, engine sludge.

 As a result, these oil additives include, conditioners that lubricate the seals to prevent leaks.
 Detergents are there primarily, to prevent deposits.
 They’ll also inhibit rust and corrosion, inside your car’s engine.
 Also, helping dissolve existing buildup, before it becomes a problem.

 So, engine sludge can be caused by, a poorly designed or defective, crankcase ventilation system.
 If the (PCV) system fails, severe sludge buildup and oil leaks can occur.
 The (PCV) system, helps remove moisture, a major contaminant, from the oil.
 When an engine is running, it generates a good deal of heat.
 When the engine cools, condensation forms.

 Engine oil additives, absorb this moisture and hold it in suspension.
 In time the moisture content, exceeds the capacity of the additives.
 When this occurs, moisture attacks the metal parts of the engine causing damage.

-Replacing the (PCV) valve gets rid of the symptom.
-But, the problem remains and symptoms will soon return.
+Replacing the (PCV) valve, gets rid of the symptom.
+But, the problem remains and symptoms, will soon return.
 High moisture content means, we need more frequent oil changes and longer drive cycles.
-A moisture buildup with normal driving shows other engine problems.
+A moisture buildup with normal driving, shows other engine problems.
 Several areas of an engine, can allow leakage and oil contamination.
+Resulting in, engine sludge.

 Coolant And Fuel Leaking Into The Oil Is Very Serious